 Post op wound infections where there is hair, often associated with devitalized tissue or prosthetic material.
 There can be months between the surgery and the clinical manifestation of the disease.
 Given its association with hair, it is found as a problem with neurosurgical operations: VP shunts, laminectomy infections, craniotomy infections, discitis is a commoner manifestation.

-Propionibacterium may be a cause of joint infections, especially after shoulder surgery (PubMed).
+Propionibacterium acnes may be a cause of prosthetic joint infections, especially after shoulder surgery (PubMed).
 My son, at this writing six years old, uses the word worser; I have taken the liberty of extending the neologism.
 Perhaps because it is normal flora, the ususal inflammatory markers may be normal.

 In a series of 522 patients with P. acnes bacteremia, 3.5% of isolates turned out to be significant (PubMed).
 I do not think I have seen one, much less 522.
 Makes one wonder about their blood culture technique, or perhaps it was an adolescent hospital.